Or, four bell towers issuant from base Gules, windows Or.

 Argent, a cross Gules; a bordure compony of fifteen sections: 1, 6, and 11 Argent, a pomegranate seeded, slipped and leaved proper; 2, 7, and 12 Or, an eagle displayed Sable; 3, 8, and 13 Gules, a castle triple-towered Or, port and windows Gules, masoned Sable; 4, 9, and 14 Argent, a lion rampant Gules, crowned Or; 5, 10, and 15 Or, four pallets Gules.
 Crest: A closed royal crown.

-Coat of arms interpreted by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular external shape and with a metal beaten finishing.
+Arms emblazoned by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a metal beaten finishing.

 Coat of arms of the city of Almeria, Andalusia, emblazoned by me.
 The island of Alboran is geographically part of Africa, but politically it belongs to the city of Almeria.
 As a result, Almeria is one of the few cities in the world that spans two continents: Europe and Africa.